 If you need help updating your information or accessing support measures email firstname.lastname@example.org or call 1800 622 431 and we’ll help you as best as we can.

 Support you need to ask/apply for

 If your corporation’s rule book makes it difficult to hold meetings using technology (phone and video) or you’d like to make it easier to make decisions without a meeting, ORIC can help you adopt some temporary special rules for COVID-19.

 The JobKeeper payment is a wages subsidy scheme for employers whose turnover has been impacted by the coronavirus to help them keep paying their staff.
-If your corporation’s turnover was reduced by 30 per cent (or 15 per cent if you’re a registered charity) you may be eligible for a reimbursement of $1500 per fortnight for each eligible employee for six months (from 30 March to 27 September 2020).
+In the first phase (from 30 March to 27 September 2020, if your corporation’s turnover was reduced by 30 per cent (or 15 per cent if you’re a registered charity) you could seek reimbursement of $1500 per fortnight for each eligible employee for six months.

-Payments will start in early May, backdated to 30 March.
-The ATO will make payments each month for the month before.
+Payments started in early May, backdated to 30 March.
+The ATO made payments each month for the month before.